What is Home First?

 How does it work?

-Hospital staff and care coordinators from Home and Community Care work closely with alternate level of care patients (those patients whose acute care treatment is completed) and their family/caregiver to create a plan of care to support each patient’s unique needs.
+Home and Community Care Support Services Care Coordinators and hospital staff work closely with alternate level of care patients (those patients whose acute care treatment is completed) and their family/caregiver to create a plan of care to support each patient’s unique needs.
 The costs of these services are covered by the Ontario health card and may include home nursing visits, personal support workers, medication management and more.